250th Rifle Division (Soviet Union): Rahachow-Zhlobin Offensive

 On February 18, 1944, 63rd Army was disbanded and 35th Corps was reassigned to 3rd Army, in what was now 1st Belorussian Front; it would remain in this Army for the duration.
-Up to February 21 the Army was defending and preparing for an offensive with the aim of forcing the Dniepr; by this date its front extended 88km from Rudnia along the Dniepr to Zhlobin.
+Up to February 21 the Army was defending and preparing for an offensive with the aim of forcing the Dniepr; by this date its front extended 88 km from Rudnia along the Dniepr to Zhlobin.
 The Rahachow-Zhlobin Offensive began that day, preceded by an extensive air preparation and a 10-minute artillery fire raid, but the former 63rd Army divisions were in second echelon.
 The 250th remained in reserve until it was committed to help force the Drut River near Ozerany on February 23.
-This was successful, and when the offensive was halted on February 26 the 3rd Army had advanced almost 30km, placing the Front's forces in ideal positions from which to mount an offensive toward Babruysk come summer.
+This was successful, and when the offensive was halted on February 26 the 3rd Army had advanced almost 30 km, placing the Front's forces in ideal positions from which to mount an offensive toward Babruysk come summer.